Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Spatiotemporal Signal Reconstruction Methods

 ~\\ For each model, we performed hyperparameter tuning on a smaller dataset using Keras Tuner~\cite{omalley2019kerastuner} and the Hyperband optimizer~\cite{2016Hyperband}.
 Models with the best hyperparameters were retrained on the full dataset.

 The HMC model is trained with categorical cross-entropy as the loss function.
-The optimal hyperparameters were: \verb!activation!: 'relu', \verb!dense_1!: 107, \verb!dense_2!: 109, \verb!dropout!: 0.3, \verb!kernel_size_1!: 4, \verb!kernel_size_2!: 10, \verb!learning_rate!: 0.001, \verb!num_filters!: 27.
-After hyperparameter optimization, we retrained the best model for 300 epochs on ca.\ 202k double-hit events using early stopping, keeping the best model based on validation loss and reduction of learning rate on plateau.
+The optimal hyperparameters were: \verb!activation!: 'relu', \verb!dense_1!: 132, \verb!dense_2!: 144, \verb!dropout!: 0.4, \verb!kernel_size_1!: 17, \verb!kernel_size_2!: 17, \verb!learning_rate!: 0.01, \verb!num_filters!: 55.
+After hyperparameter optimization, we retrained the best model for 300 epochs on 400k events (100k per class) using early stopping, keeping the best model based on validation loss and reduction of learning rate on plateau.